-All staff are informed that hands and exposed portions of arms must be washed thoroughly before and after certain tasks i.e.
+All staff are informed that hands and exposed portions of arms must be washed thoroughly before and after certain tasks i.e.:

-- after cleaning equipment, plant, floors etc; - before preparation of food and beverages; - after nose blowing, coughing, sneezing and or touching facial areas - after visiting the toilet; - after handling raw food such as meat, poultry and fish; - after handling refuse and waste; - after changing from handling one food to another to avoid cross contamination; - at any other time when contaminated or soiled.
+- after cleaning equipment, plant, floors etc.; - before preparation of food and beverages; - after nose blowing, coughing, sneezing and or touching facial areas - after visiting the toilet; - after handling raw food such as meat, poultry and fish; - after handling refuse and waste; - after changing from handling one food to another to avoid cross contamination; - any other time when contaminated or soiled.

-Hands should be washed with bactericidal soap and in running water in line with recognised procedures.
+Hands must be washed with soap and in running water in line with recognised procedures and disposable paper towels used for hand drying is recommended.

-Hands, nails and other parts of the body likely to come into contact with food should be kept clean e.g. the hair and scalp and forearms when short sleeves are worn should be kept clean.
-Nails should be kept short.
-False and acrylic nails or nail polish must not be worn.
+Hands, nails and other parts of the body likely to come into contact with food must be kept clean e.g. forearms when short sleeves are worn, must be kept clean.
+Nails must be kept short, false and acrylic nails or nail polish must not be worn.
+Hair must be kept clean and covered at all times.